sidharthpatel/sidharthpatel/README.md

 - 💬 Ask me about ... anything!
 - 📫 How to start a conversation with me: [LinkedIn](https://www.linkedin.com/in/sidharthpatel01/).
   - _Please add a note expressing that you found me through GitHub._
 - 📙 Currently reading ...
-Nothing 🦊
+Atomic Habits by James Clear 🦊

 <!-- - 🔭 I’m currently working on Angular -->